House, cottage, tennis court, gym, pool + incredible views at an excellent special

-This weekend was a wild one as another cold front hit the Western Cape.
-On Saturday morning, Cape Town experienced a severe storm, gale-force winds and flooding.
-Here are some videos and photos that were taken by Capetonians that show how intense the weather was.
+On Saturday morning, 27 June 2020, Cape Town experienced a severe storm, gale-force winds and flooding.
+Here are some videos and photos were taken by Capetonians that show how intense the weather was.

 FORGET YOUR CAR, YOU’LL NEED A BOAT

 From Seapoint to Wynberg and the Cape Flats to Durbanville, Cape Town residents captured intense images and videos of the raging storm.

 Cape Town Storm 27 June 2020 pic.twitter.com/2s855LdGgg— sandrasavillemasson (@Sandram3245gma2) June 27, 2020

 It wasn’t the Mother City's first dramatic storm this month.
 You probably remember these scenes of extreme weather from earlier this month:

 News!
 Cape Town weather the Storm.
 Photo taken earlier today of Kalkbaai town.— Southern Staying ????
 Tourism (@SouthernStaying) June 10, 2020

 Stay safe, Stay informed pic.twitter.com/fG4pdgnx1O